MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/overview.md

 * Maximum number of allowed transactions per second (TPS).
 * Service features enabled within the pricing tier.
 * Cost for a predefined number of transactions.
 Going above this number causes an extra charge, as specified in the [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services) for your service.

+## Getting started
+Before you get started using Multimodal Intelligence, you need an [**Azure AI services multi-service resource**](how-to-guide/create-multi-service-resource.md).
+The multi-service resource enables access to multiple Azure AI services with a single set of credentials.

+We provide quickstart guides designed to help you begin utilizing Multimodal Intelligence service swiftly:

+* **Rest API Quickstart**
+* **Azure AI Studio Quickstart**